Handbook of Business Procedures

 Transfers of equipment within The University of Texas at Austin are processed through the CCART (Capitalized and Controlled Asset Removal and Transfer) System.
 Inventory contacts and unit administrators are responsible for ensuring equipment is adequately safeguarded, maintained, and accurately accounted for.
 Transfers between departments should include appropriate departmental internal review and approval prior to inventory contact processing.

 Transfers of equipment outside the university require additional review and control by Inventory Services because the university must confirm asset and financial information with state agencies.
 Reasons for equipment transfers include: Primary Investigator transfer, grant transfer, or equipment no longer needed by the department, college, or university.
 All requests for equipment transfers outside the university, in which equipment was paid for with university funds (excluding auxiliary and grant funds with private or federal ownership), require final review and approval by the Provost’s Office, which is obtained by Inventory Services on behalf of the department.

 A. Departmental Transfer Without Charge

-The CCART electronic transfer is a web-based system designed to expedite the equipment transfer process using NT1 electronic documents created by the department owning the equipment.
-NT1 documents are processed through the department's electronic routing and final approved by the department receiving the equipment.
-The transferring department will remain accountable for the equipment until the NT1 electronic transfer document has been final approved by both the transferring and receiving departments.
+CCART/NT1is a Web-based system designed to expedite the equipment transfer process using electronic documents created by the department owning the equipment.
+CCART/NT1 documents are processed through the department's electronic routing and final approved by the department receiving the equipment.
+The transferring department remains accountable for the equipment until the NT1 electronic transfer document has been final approved by both the transferring and receiving departments.

-Under the following circumstances, the NT1 electronic document will be routed for approval to the Property Manager prior to transfer to Surplus and requires written justification in the Comments section of the CCART document indicating why the item is being disposed of:
+Under the following circumstances, the CCART/NT1 electronic document is routed for approval to the Property Manager prior to transfer to Surplus and requires written justification in the Comments section of the CCART document indicating why the item is being disposed of: